rportugal/apollo-cache-redux/README.md

 ```

 The following options are accepted for `ReduxCache`:
-* `store` (optional).
+* `store`.
 An existing Redux store.
-If you don't want to pass in an existing store `ReduxCache` will create one for you.
+If you don't have one, please create it as per the example above.
 * `reduxRootSelector` (optional).
 Customises the reducer name for the cache (default: `apollo`).
 * Other options accepted by `InMemoryCache`, to customise the underlying `InMemoryCache` (e.g. `fragmentMatcher`).